 Like all strategies of this kind, it is expected to cut losses quickly after implementation.
 Only in the long term will it start taking profits.

 Avg.
-Win was simultaneously 2.9x greater than Avg.
-Loss and Winning percent at 54.0%, which is a very good result for this type of strategy.
+Win was simultaneously 3.5x greater than Avg.
+Loss and Winning percent at 47.0%, which is a quite good result for this type of strategy.

 Robustness: The strategy successfully passed parameter modification tests and tests on 3 different indices, indicating its resilience to various categories of stocks and different market behaviors in the future.